The nature and location of the business

 Our Human rights due diligence

-Easee conducted its human rights due diligence.
+Easee has conducted a human rights due diligence.
 In this process we looked at human rights risks in the different production steps in our supply chain, from the raw materials involved, to components and manufacturing.
 We considered geographical risks and corruption risks and used the opportunities to also evaluate environmental impacts.

 Our human rights due diligence process did demonstrate that the highest risk for human rights violations is at extraction/raw materials level, followed by components and then for assembly.